wsaihopfsg/icdm-mod-eg/Modbus-routing-logic-summary.md

   "node2": "tcp_master",
   "checkboxes": [],
   "radio": null,
-  "explanation": "<strong>AI Recommendation:</strong> For communication between two Modbus/TCP Masters, the Modbus Router firmware using the Shared Memory sub-system is recommended (Section 3.1.1.1).
-Alternatively, you can use the Modbus/TCP firmware to achieve this using Queued Messages (Section 3.2.1.1.1)."
+  "explanation": "<strong>AI Recommendation:</strong> For communication between two Modbus/TCP Masters, the <strong>Modbus Router firmware</strong> using the Shared Memory sub-system is recommended (Section 3.1.1.1).
+Alternatively, you can use the <strong>Modbus/TCP firmware</strong> to achieve this using Queued Messages (Section 3.2.1.1.1)."
 }

 **Example 3: One Master to Multiple Masters**